vittominacori/eth-token-recover/README.md

 ```
 :::

-If you still need a version that use the old behavior, check the [Backwards Compatibility](#backwards-compatibility) section.
+If you still need a version that uses the old behavior, check the [Backwards Compatibility](#backwards-compatibility) section.

 ## Backwards Compatibility